Ilmosal/LasyGen/README.md

 LasyGen is very easy to use:
 >   lasygen song_folder/ book_name

-This creates the songbook .tex file named "book_name.tex" with the songs from the song_folder that can be easily compiled.
+This creates the songbook .tex file named "book_name.tex" with the songs from the song_folder that can be easily compiled using a latex compiler of your choice.